Nix Study Abroad Expands Horizons with the Inauguration of its Corporate Office in Greater Noida - www.lokmattimes.com

 Nix Study Abroad Expands Horizons with the Inauguration of its Corporate Office in Greater Noida

-SRV Media Greater Noida (Uttar Pradesh) [India], March 12: Nix Study Abroad, a dynamic subsidiary of Nix Tour India ...
+Mr Amit Kumar, Director Nix Study Abroad Greater Noida, India, March 12: Nix Study Abroad, a dynamic subsidiary of Nix Tour ...

 Nix Study Abroad stands out for its unique opportunity to collaborate with public and private universities.
 Such cooperation ensures a smooth and reliable process for students studying abroad.
 This strategy streamlines the application and admissions process, making advanced education possible.